Simple Living With Nature

 • Add the sourdough starter, 2 tablespoons of olive oil, and yogurt.
 Stir until a shaggy dough forms.

-• Turn the dough onto a floured work surface.
+• When you’re ready to cook the naan, turn the dough onto a floured work surface.
 Flour your hands and give the dough several good kneads until smooth.

 • Divide the dough into 6 equally sized pieces.

-• Flour your hands again, then stretch out each piece of dough until it's about half an inch thick.
-Place all six pieces of naan dough onto the greased baking sheet.
+• Flour your hands again, then stretch out each piece of dough into an oval or teardrop shape until it’s about half an inch thick.

 • Transfer the baking sheet to the oven and bake until the undersides are golden brown, 7-8 minutes.
-Remove the baking sheet from the oven, flip over each piece, then place back in the oven and bake another 2-3 minutes.
+Remove the baking sheet from the oven, flip over each piece, then place back in the oven and then bake for another 2-3 minutes.

 Notes